Frequently Asked Questions- Reports

 How do Filters differ from Criteria, and can they be used simultaneously?

-Reporting logic specified in the Criteria tab of an Ad Hoc report is foundational to the report itself and is executed each time the report is generated.
-Filters provide options for additional data manipulation after a report is generated.
-Imagine a department with a scheduling report that should always return data associated with certain Work Types but is used to look at data from varying date intervals.
+For example, imagine a department with a scheduling report that should always return data associated with certain Work Types, but is used to look at data from varying date intervals.
 The restriction on Work Types is an unchanging parameter and is best handled in the Criteria section of the report.
 Since date ranges can vary – or not be applied at all – it is best handled by a filter, which gives the user running the report the ability to specify the parameters without having to edit the report Criteria itself.

 Can Ad Hoc reports be sent via email on an automated schedule?